missionpinball/mpf-docs/displays/display/physical_mono_dmd.rst

       window_slide_1:

 Next we have to add some widgets to that slide.
-(Refer to the :doc:`documentation on widgets </displays/widgets/index> if your not familiar with widgets yet.)
+(Refer to the :doc:`documentation on widgets </displays/widgets/index>` if you're not familiar with widgets yet.)

 The first widget will be a :doc:`DMD widget </displays/widgets/widget/dmd>`